dansheffler/zettelkasten-wiki/README.md

     the autocomplete-plus package when you begin typing a link.
 3.  `ctrl-alt-c` will copy a link to the file open in the current buffer if it is a note.

+## installation

+`apm install dansheffler/zettelkasten-wiki`

+For more details on installing, updating and uninstalling packages from the command line, see: [atom/apm#518 (comment)](https://github.com/atom/apm/pull/518#issuecomment-194562396)